viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 ## How to use a sensor with Viam

-Reads values from a [sensor](https://docs.viam.com/components/sensor/) (an ultrasonic sensor in this example) connected to a robot.
+This example code reads values from a [sensor](https://docs.viam.com/components/sensor/) (an ultrasonic sensor in this example) connected to a robot.

 {{< tabs >}}
 {{% tab name="Python" %}}